kintone/js-sdk/README.md

 ?
 Does your plugin support Chinese?
 Yes
 ?
 Input your plugin name in Chinese [1-64chars] (Optional) ?
 Input your plugin description in Chinese [1-200chars] (Optional) ?
+Does your plug-in support Spanish?
+?
+Input your plug-in name in Spanish [1-64chars] (Optional) ?
+Input your plug-in description in Spanish [1-200chars] (Optional) ?
 Input your home page url for English (Optional)
 ?
 Input your home page url for Japanese (Optional)
 ?
 Input your home page url for Chinese (Optional)
+?
+Input your home page url for Spanish (Optional)
 ?
 Does your plugin support mobile views?
 Yes
 ?
 Do you use @kintone/plugin-uploader?
 Yes
 :